"The Accumulation of Failures" Gave Birth to LLMs (Part 1) — From the Limits of Mathematics to the Geometry of Meaning

 Why this idea was revolutionary becomes clear when compared to the world before it:

-Before UTM: Computational task A → Build dedicated machine A
+Before UTM: Computing task A → Build dedicated machine A

-After UTM: Any task → The same 1 machine + different programs (input)
+After UTM: Any task → The same 1 machine + different program (input)

 This is your laptop.
-Whether it's a browser, a game, or LLM inference——the hardware doesn't change.
-Only the "data" called the program changes.
+The browser, the game, the LLM inference——the hardware doesn't change.
+Only the "data" called a program changes.

-John von Neumann read Turing's paper and, in the 1940s, embodied this concept into actual computer design (von Neumann architecture).
+John von Neumann read Turing's paper and in the 1940s translated this concept into actual computer design (von Neumann architecture).
 Storing programs in the same memory as data——every computer today follows this design.

-The decisive thing happened when this design became the industry standard.
-Any algorithm expressible on this common architecture runs on any compatible hardware.
-Anyone who writes a program can run it on compatible machines worldwide.
-Even without owning specific dedicated hardware, you can participate as long as you have the idea for an algorithm.
-This is the foundation of the software industry, and also the reason why LLM training code runs on GPU clusters around the world.
+With this design becoming an industry standard, something decisive happened.
+Algorithms expressible on this common architecture run on any compatible hardware.
+Anyone who writes a program can run it on compatible machines around the world.
+Even without a specific dedicated machine, you can participate with just an algorithmic idea.
+This is the foundation of the software industry, and the reason why LLM training code runs on GPU clusters all around the world.

 However, the 1936 proof also settled one more thing.
-The "limits of computability" that Turing himself drew apply to LLMs as well.
-ChatGPT and Claude cannot in principle solve the halting problem——meaning they cannot fully guarantee whether any given program is correct.
-The same paper that gave birth to computers also defined the permanent ceiling of all AI running on those computers.
+The "limits of computability" that Turing himself drew also apply to LLMs.
+Neither ChatGPT nor Claude can solve the halting problem in principle——meaning it is impossible to completely guarantee whether any arbitrary program is correct.
+The same paper that gave birth to computers also defined the permanent ceiling for every AI running on those computers.

 In trying to prove the limits of mathematics, the concept of "a computer that can do anything" was born.